michaelisip/azimuth-web/readme.md

 1. Datatable ajax on `../quiz/1/score` and `../admin/reports/student/1/scores` pages are not yet finished, initial code is commented for guide and [this](https://github.com/yajra/laravel-datatables) package was used for the datatables.
-2. Issue of practice mode sound effects not working on safari. either 3.
-Further improvements on importing data cause sometimes it throws a `Maximum execution time of 30 seconds exceeded` or `Allowed memory size of 134217728 bytes exhausted (tried to allocate 24 bytes)` error.
+2. Issue of practice mode sound effects not working on safari.
+3. Further improvements on importing data cause sometimes it throws a `Maximum execution time of 30 seconds exceeded` or `Allowed memory size of 134217728 bytes exhausted (tried to allocate 24 bytes)` error.
 [This](https://github.com/Maatwebsite/Laravel-Excel) package was used for the import and export features.
-3.
+4. Responsiveness, especially pages with tables